open-mmlab/mmpretrain/docs/en/advanced_guides/modules.md

                x = res_layer(x)
                if i in self.out_indices:
                    outs.append(x)
-           # The return value need to be a tuple with multi-scale outputs from different depths.
+           # The return value needs to be a tuple with multi-scale outputs from different depths.
            # If you don't need multi-scale features, just wrap the output as a one-item tuple.
            return tuple(outs)

        def init_weights(self):
-           # Customize the weight initialization method if need.
+           # Customize the weight initialization method if needed.
            super().init_weights()

-           # Disable the weight initialization if load a pretrained model.
+           # Disable the weight initialization if loading a pretrained model.
            if self.init_cfg is not None and self.init_cfg['type'] == 'Pretrained':
                return

-           # Usually, we recommend to use `init_cfg` to specify weight initialization methods
+           # Usually, we recommend using `init_cfg` to specify weight initialization methods
-           # of convolution, linear or normalizaiton layers.
+           # of convolution, linear, or normalization layers.
 If you have some special needs,
            # do these extra weight initialization here.
            ...
    ```